 Think about it.
 This pirate theme party idea would be a blast to decorate!
 You could do a little bit, or you could go all-out.
 Get into the pirate spirit and try some of these plans:

-Pirate Ship – How impressive would it be to walk into the party and find a colossal pirate ship inside?!
-This pirate theme party idea can be done without a large prop, which would save space, time and expense.
+How impressive would it be to walk into the party and find a colossal pirate ship inside?!
+This pirate theme party idea can be done without a large prop, which would save space, time, and expense.
 How?
 By hanging a pirate ship mural on your wall.
 You can find decals and wallpaper that can be rolled on.

-Click the image or link if you want more information.
+Click the image of the links above if you want more information.
 They will take you to their page.
 I know you can mail these little bottles, or have them do it for you.
 Just be sure to read their policies so you’re aware of any limitations.

-Anchors: Speaking of hors d’oeurves, grab an small anchor-shaped cut-out and use it for your cheese slices.
+Speaking of hors d’oeurves, grab a small anchor-shaped cut-out and use it for your cheese slices.

-Fish Nets: Drape netting along the tops of walls and use the folds to place photos of the birthday person and family.
-Starfish, seashells and plastic fish can be interspersed for interest and balance.
+Drape netting along the tops of walls and use the folds to place photos of the birthday person and family.
+Starfish, seashells, and plastic fish can be interspersed for interest and balance.
 These can be purchased at any party supply store.

-Treasure Chest – Pull out your old chest or foot locker and drape the interior with fish net.
+Pull out your old chest or foot locker and drape the interior with fishnet.
 Then use it to hold the gifts.

-Jolly Roger Banners – The black flag with white skull and crossbones is known as a Jolly Roger.
+The black flag with a white skull and crossbones is known as a Jolly Roger.
 It’s the classic pirate symbol.
 Use this as your Happy Birthday banner.
 You can also use a black flag as it represents anarchy which is completely pirate-friendly.
 Tie black flags from the ceiling and/or mount a Jolly Roger on the wall.
-I’ve created a Jolly Roger download that you can get here.
-You can print this out and use it as a stencil with some white paint on black fabric.
-Print, scan and enlarge to suit whatever size you’d like.

-Jolly Roger Signage – Need to post signage to help guests find your pirate theme party?
-Use miniture Jolly Roger flags imprinted with directional arrows on street corners to guide your guests through your neighborhood.
+Need to post signage to help guests find your pirate theme party?
+Use miniature Jolly Roger flags imprinted with directional arrows on street corners to guide your guests through your neighborhood.
 If you’re consistent with your artwork, words may not even be necessary.
 Just seeing those ominous pirate flags posted about town with clear directional arrows will give guests the message.

 Encourage Your Guests to Participate

-Costumes – If you’re planning on any type of role-playing like the examples above, encourage your guests to participate by mentioning it in your invitation.
-“Don your favorite pirate suit and join us” or “Costumes encouraged” are two possible ways you can word this.
+If you’re planning on any type of role-playing like the examples above, encourage your guests to participate by mentioning it in your invitation.
+“Don your favorite pirate suit and join us” or “Costumes encouraged” are two possible ways you can work this.
 Costumes are also a great idea if you plan to hire staff for your event.

 Bear in mind, pirate costumes are fairly easy to find, and being in character really puts a finishing touch on your party.
 However, some costumes are cheap-looking.
-I found a place called To-be-a-Pirate.com and they have a wide variety of authentic pirate costumes available for both men and women.
-Choose from full pirate outfits, poet blouses, swashbuckling pants, or dresses.
+You can choose from:

 - Pirate Hats